jozu-ai/kitops/docs/src/docs/next-steps.md

 }
 ```

-`size` is shown in kilobytes (KB).
+`size` is shown in bytes.
 For more information on the manifest can be found in the [specification documentation](./modelkit/spec.md).

 ## Tag ModelKits and Keep Your Registry Tidy